 Rob laughed, it sounded more like a dogs bark than a proper human laugh but Gwen preferred it that way, “You’re so not sick, I’ve been told that I have a really talented nose and you don’t smell nor look sick, you just look bored and sad.”

 “I don’t want any social interruptions Rob, I just want to – “

-“Rob I’m not…” Gwen tried but then she was suddenly chucked over his shoulder, the head pounding in her head as she hung upside down and ignored the view of his behind.
-She was yelling at him, for him to let her go, for him to stop and for all of the above yet he just chuckled at her and walked up the stairs and straight to the door that he assumed would belong to her room.
-Surprisingly, he got it right on the first go.
+“Rob I’m not…” Gwen tried but then she was suddenly chucked over his shoulder, the blood pounding in her head as she hung upside down and ignored the view of his backside.
+She was yelling at him for him to let her go, for him to stop and for all of the above, yet he just chuckled at her and walked up the stairs and straight to the door that he assumed would belong to her room.
+Surprisingly, he got it right on the first try.
 He then proceeded to fling her on the bed, making sure that she landed safely of course, he wasn’t that much of an animal.
-Striding, to her wardrobe he rifled through all of her clothes, ignoring her squawks, and picked out several items: jeans, a plain, long-sleeved, white top, jeans, a red flannel shirt and matching red converse.
+Striding to her wardrobe he rifled through all of her clothes, ignoring her squawks, and picked out several items: jeans, a plain, long-sleeved, white top, jeans, a red flannel shirt and matching red converse.
 Chucking them at her he moved over to her draws and opened the top draw before she could stop him pulled out a pair of red, lacy underwear.
 It got the reaction he wanted – that of anger.
 She rushed over to him, with the speed of light almost, and ripped the piece of clothing out of his grasp, shoving him towards the door.
 “That is enough,” she said bluntly.